Nx and Turborepo

 - Nx has visibility rules, which are essential for any monorepo with multiple teams contributing.
 You can say that some things in the monorepo are private to your team so they cannot be depended on by other teams.
 Turborepo doesn't have visibility rules.
 Visibility rules prevent the monorepo from becoming the “big ball of mud”.

-2. Dependency graph visualization
+2. Project graph visualization

 Being able to visually explore a monorepo workspace can be a deal breaker when it comes to debug and troubleshoot large monorepo workspaces.

 - Nx has a rich, interactive visualiser (watch a video here)

 - Turborepo has a basic graphviz image export.

 Optimizing for speed is crucial to be able to scale.
 One strategy is to leverage the knowledge about the monorepo workspace structure in combination with Git to determine what projects/packages might be affected by a given pull request.